SamuelSwartzberg/flashcardifying_text_temp/inf.md

 By default, any line in a gitignore contains one pattern to ignore.
 If a line is prefixed by !, a line in a gitignore instead contains a pattern to reinclude.

+Github hosts a nice list of gitignores for most common languages/frameworks/build tools.

 ##### creating a new repository

 `git init` creates a new repository by creating the repository directory.